-Did You Suffer Fake Tumors or Brain Injury After Mirena IUD?
+Did You Develop Pseudotumor Cerebri, Idiopathic Intracranial Hypertension, or other Serious Injury After Mirena IUD?

 Millions of women chose to use the Mirena IUD for birth control because it doesn’t require you to have a surgical procedure, and you don’t have to remember to take it every day like you do with the pill.
 Maybe even more important to some women is the fact that Mirena IUD can be effective at preventing pregnancies for up to five years before the device has to be removed or replaced.
 Unfortunately, thousands of women have suffered serious adverse events while using the device, including brain injuries, uterine damage, infertility and more.